 “Visualizing Taste makes a major contribution to business history and the history of the senses by investigating the multiple factors, including government regulation, that have shaped the visual presentation of today’s comestibles.
 Through Ai Hisano’s critical interrogation of the color code, this book will refresh your palate.”

 “Hisano’s book provides a compelling historical perspective on contemporary debates on sensory marketing and branding.”

 — John Quelch, Miami Business School

-My forthcoming book in Japanese builds on my first book, Visualizing Taste, with additional research on the case of Japan.
+This book (in Japanese) builds on my first book, Visualizing Taste, with additional research on the cases of Japan.
 It examines how "foodscape"—visual environments surrounding the consumption (buying and eating) of food— changed in Japan from the early twentieth century.
 In particular, I explore the implications of so-called the modernization and westernization of Japanese society since the Taisho era and onward.